What Are Mental Illnesses?

 Mental illnesses are serious medical illnesses.
-They cannot be overcome through "will power" and are not related to a person's "character" or intelligence.
+They cannot be overcome through “will-power” and are not related to a person’s “character” or intelligence, and although they were once thought to be rare, they are relatively common.
+In any year:

 Stigma erodes confidence that mental disorders are real, treatable health conditions.
 We have allowed stigma and a now-unwarranted sense of hopelessness to erect attitudinal, structural, and financial barriers to effective treatment and recovery.